The Aspiring Solopreneur

 Carly Ries:

-In this episode, Joy and I quickly discuss all of this and quick wins to start nurturing those leads today.
+In this episode, Joe and I quickly discuss all of this and points to start nurturing those leads today.
 So grab a cup of coffee, get comfortable, and let's talk about how you can start building a community around your business, one thoughtful interaction at a time.
-You're listening to the aspiring solopreneur, the podcast for those just taking the bold step or even just thinking about taking that step into the world of solo entrepreneurship.
-My name is Carly Rees, and my co host Joe Rando and I are your guides to navigating this crazy, but awesome journey as a company of 1.
-We take pride in being part of Lifestar, a digital hub dedicated to all aspects of solopreneurship that has empowered and educated countless solopreneurs looking to build a business that resonates with their life's ambitions.
+You're listening to The Aspiring Solopreneur, the podcast for those just taking the bold step or even just thinking about taking that step into the world of solo entrepreneurship.
+My name is Carly Ries, and my co host Joe Rando and I are your guides to navigating this crazy, but awesome journey as a company of 1.
+We take pride in being part of LifeStarr, a digital hub dedicated to all aspects of solopreneurship that has empowered and educated countless solopreneurs looking to build a business that resonates with their life's ambitions.

 Carly Ries: